tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 TODOs:
 - [ ] Discuss applicability (nth try at this).
-- [ ] Make clear that mere attribution (as required by the license) is typically nominative use, and does not require a license, unless it somehow implies endorsement?
 - [ ] Review [FOSSMarks template](http://modeltrademarkguidelines.org/index.php?title=Model_Trademark_Guidelines#Universal_considerations_for_all_uses.5B4.5D)
 - [ ] Finish all items on [old policy draft TODO](https://docs.google.com/document/d/1OTI9Rwo7_S8G98QMaPxUjKdYz32wLF6hzgFIUs8r0Mo/edit)